 - Build a shed and park a trailer

-Your backyard is so much more than a swimming pool – it’s an outdoor entertaining area whereby the ways it will be used should always dictate how you design and use it.
+Your backyard is so much more than a swimming pool – it’s an outdoor entertaining area in which the design should be dictated by how you will use the space.

-- Build your pool and pool surround to occupy an area of approx. 25% of the total available area (this rule applies especially if you have kids)
+- Build your pool and pool surround to occupy approximately 25% of the total available area (especially if you have kids)

-- Make the pool surround occupy an area of 50% of the pool surface area – approx.
+- Ensure the pool surrounds occupy an area of approximately 50% of the pool surface area

 - A pool always looks good – so make sure you design it well so it looks great

-- Kids use pools / Kids use backyards / Adults pay for pools / Pools pay for themselves when they complement a property – so call Momentum Pools for a well designed, family focussed and value adding pool.
+- Kids use pools -> Kids use backyards -> Adults pay for pools -> Pools pay for themselves when they compliment a property